Maame084/Blue-Mountains-Fire-History-PhD-Supplementary-Repository/README.md

 It is a supplementary research archive containing machine-readable datasets, selected analytical scripts and code fragments, statistical outputs, supplementary figures and documentation used in the thesis.
 Complete methodological descriptions, interpretation and conclusions remain in the thesis.

 The repository is intended to support transparent inspection of the evidence used in the thesis.
-It is not presented as a fully automated end-to-end reproducibility package because some original analysis-environment dependencies and climate-attribution scripts were not available for public archiving.
 ## Repository structure

 | Folder | Contents | Thesis linkage |